 You have likely heard that COVID-19 is not supposed to make children sick, so what’s with the reports that kids are dying with COVID-19?

 “Whereas most COVID-19 cases in children are not severe, serious COVID-19 illness resulting in hospitalization still occurs in this age group.”Coronavirus Disease 2019 in Children — United States, February 12–April 2, 2020

-Some were even admitted to the ICU and tragically, some have died.
+Some were even admitted to the ICU and tragically, many have died.

 Are Kids Dying With COVID-19?

 So far, as of mid-August, there have been over 6,433,794 COVID-19 deaths worldwide (all ages), including over 1,026,757 deaths in the United States (all ages).

 And many of those deaths have been in children, including children who were previously healthy.

 It’s important to note that some these recent COVID-19 deaths in children are still being investigated, but according to reports they include:

 - a teenager in California who did not have any preexisting conditions (being investigated by the CDC to see if from COVID-19)